|

 3. HolyRood Palace

-Holyrood Palace is an official royal residence and the home of Her Majesty the Queen when she visits Edinburgh.
+Holyrood Palace is an official royal residence and was the home of Her Majesty the Queen when she visited Edinburgh.

 Prince Charles Edward Stuart also set up court here for a few weeks in 1745 and this is where Jamie joins his court in the second Outlander book – Dragonfly in Amber.